-According to the Professional Standards and Teacher Education Board, teachers employed in a school submit their Individual Professional Development Plan (free PD tracker with any course) documentation for renewal requirements directly to their employer.
+According to the Professional Standards and Teacher Education Board, teachers employed in a school submit their Individual Professional Development Plan documentation for renewal requirements directly to their employer.
 Educators not employed by school, submit to the Maryland State Department of Education.
 A teacher who receives a license is responsible for initiating the renewal of the license and renewal requirements must be received prior to the expiration date of the license in order to be considered continuous.
 Select either as provided under the regulations at the time of commencement of, and during, your renewal cycle:

 Professional Development Point (PDPs) unit of measurement for professional development activities are measured as follows: